facebook/facebook-android-sdk/README.md

+*June 4, 2010: The project configuration has been updated based on user feedback to reduce the number of configuration problems in Eclipse, and to provide better support for those using other build tools, such as Ant.
+If you pull this configuration from GitHub, you may need to update your project configuration, or create a new project with your source -- see the set up instructions below.*

 This open source Java library allows you to integrate Facebook into your Android application.

 Except as otherwise noted, the Facebook Connect Android SDK is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)